BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

         print(np.dot(r_dist[i,:],neighbors[i,:]))
 ```

 The last code bit checks for zero entries in our local reachability density vector.
-Although that is attempted to be prevented by choosing a large enough k and defining the reachability distance, depending on the data set, one can still run into numerical problems.
+Although that is attempted to be prevented by choosing a large enough k and defining the reachability distance, depending on the dataset, one can still run into numerical problems.
 Luckily with this parametrization, we don't.
+Thus, the output only gives us the newly calculated values for ```lrd```:

 ```
 [0.125      0.4472136  0.70710678 0.70710678 0.70710678]
 ```

 ### The local outlier factors
 With these values at hand, we can calculate the local outlier factors by relating the density of a point to the one of its neighbors.
-The image below illustrates the calculation and most importantly meaning of this value:
+The image below illustrates the calculation and most importantly the meaning of this value:

 <p style="text-align:center;"><img src="/images/LOF_lof.png" alt="Hist2" height="350"></p>
 ---